-W.H.A.L.E.
-(We Have A Little Emergency) CHECK – Child Passenger Safety Program
+We Have A Little Emergency – W.H.A.L.E.
+CHECK Child Passenger Safety Program

-Our widely popular and nationally recognized W.H.A.L.E.
-Check campaign remains as a highly requested and distributed piece on important child occupant protection and car seat safety.
+Our popular and nationally recognized W.H.A.L.E.
+Check campaign remains highly requested and distributed material with important child occupant protection education and information.
 Almost 300,000 printed W.H.A.L.E.
 Checks have been distributed in Northeast Florida since being launched.
-Over 1,656 digital versions have been viewed or downloaded from this website and have received over 10,000 social media W.H.A.L.E.
+Over 1,656 digital versions have been viewed or downloaded from this website.
+The site has received over 10,000 social media W.H.A.L.E.
 Check impressions just in the last several years.
-Watch the video below to learn more about how the W.H.A.L.E.
-Check program works.
+Watch the video above to learn more about how the program works.

 Free Resources: Printable Flyer and Social Media Graphic

-Available statewide in Florida as a digital download courtesy of FDOT District Two: Click here to download the W.H.A.L.E.
-Check as a one-page, printable PDF flyer to distribute at car seat checks, traffic safety events, daycare centers, pediatrician offices, government agencies and hospitals throughout Florida.
+Available statewide as a digital download courtesy of FDOT District Two: Click here to download the W.H.A.L.E.
+Check as a one-page, printable PDF flyer.
+This can be distributed at car seat checks, traffic safety events, daycare centers, pediatrician offices, government agencies, and hospitals.

 Click here to download this CPS social media image to help promote the W.H.A.L.E.
 Check program.
 Don’t forget to tag us!